gear-tech/gear-js/utils/meta-cli/README.md

 - **meta** - _Display metadata from .meta.wasm_
 - **type** - _Display type structure for particular type from .meta.wasm_

-You can simply run these commands and you will be prompted to enter the neccessary data.
+You can simply run these commands and you will be prompted to enter the neccessary data. <br>
 Or you can specify data through options:

 - **-t, --type <type>** - _Type to encode or decode the payload.
 If it will not specified you can select it later_